Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-referendum proposal presented by the Liguria Region with other regions whose
+contents of the referendum proposal presented by the Liguria Region with other

-question is aimed at repealing the proportional part of the electoral system
+regions whose question is aimed at repealing the proportional part of the

-for political elections, with the aim of getting a system entirely based on
+electoral system for political elections, with the aim of getting a system entirely

 ANTONIO RUGGERI